CUBRID/cubrid-manual/en/admin/config.rst

 **oracle_compat_number_behavior**

-    **oracle_style_empty_string** is a parameter used to improve compatibility with other DBMS (Database Management Systems); for NUMERIC type, DOUBLE, and FLOAT types, it does not display decimal point trailing 0, and in case of DOUBLE and FLOAT, it does not display the exponent.
-For example, if this parameter setting value is **no**, the result of a query that searches the a_double table composed of double types is displayed in the form of an exponent as shown below, but if the parameter setting value is **yes**, only decimal point is displayed.
+    **oracle_style_empty_string** is a parameter used to improve compatibility with other DBMS (Database Management Systems); for NUMERIC type, DOUBLE and FLOAT types, it does not display decimal point trailing 0, and in case of DOUBLE and FLOAT, it does not display the exponent.
+For example, if this parameter setting value is **no**, the result of a query that searches the a_double table composed of DOUBLE types is displayed in the form of an exponent as shown below, but if the parameter setting value is **yes**, only decimal point is displayed.

     .. code-block:: sql